kulisekkk/RamCleaner/README.md

 # RAM Cleaner Script

-A simple Python script that periodically frees up RAM using **RAMMap** and sends desktop notifications.
+A simple Python script, executable that periodically frees up RAM using **RAMMap** and sends desktop notifications.
 Useful for systems with limited memory or high RAM usage.

 ## Features